-When you dedicate your life to a career you enjoy, keep in mind the right reasons for doing so, and avoid doing it for the wrong reasons.
-Learn more about Jane Nofuente’s compelling story of why she wanted to become a healthcare traveler and four heartfelt reasons to become a healthcare traveler.
+When you dedicate your life to a career you enjoy, make sure you are doing it for the right reason.
+Get to know Jane Nofuente’s inspiring story and four heartfelt reasons to become a healthcare traveler.

 Jane Nofuente – Clinical Lab Specialist